A 10-day itinerary gives a glimpse into the country’s diverse cultural landscapes and remnants of decades of conflicts.

 Cartel Hotel $72

-Many vendors jumped in the train carrying a pink-plastic basket of food or a tray of food packed in a plastic bag.
+Many vendors jumped on the train carrying a pink-plastic basket of food or a tray of food packed in a plastic bag.

 Day 4 Myitkyina